o0101/longbore/README.md

 # Iteration

-The RNGs created by dosyrng respect the normal JavaScript iteration protocol.
+The RNGs created by Longbore respect the normal JavaScript iteration protocol.
 But they also can be run by simple calling the `round()` function on the RNG object as well.

 ```js
 rng[Symbol.iterator]().next().value; // OK